atlas-github/nih_lstm/README.md

 Jupyter Notebook provides an interactive environment for writing and running Python code, making it excellent for workshops and experimentation.

-1. Open your command prompt or terminal.
+1. Open command prompt or terminal.
 2. Run the command: `pip install notebook`
-3. Open your command prompt or terminal.
+3. Open command prompt or terminal.
-4. Navigate to the directory where you want to store your notebooks (or simply stay in your user directory).
+4. Navigate to the directory where your notebooks are to be saved (or simply stay in the user directory).
 5. Run the command: `jupyter notebook`
-6. This will open a new tab in your web browser with the Jupyter Notebook interface.
-You can create new Python 3 notebooks by clicking the "New" dropdown in the top right and selecting "Python 3 (ipykernel)".
+6. This will open a new tab in the web browser with the Jupyter Notebook interface.
+Create new Python 3 notebooks by clicking the "New" dropdown in the top right and selecting "Python 3 (ipykernel)".

 ### Part 3: Using Google Colab (Cloud Environment)

 Google Colaboratory (Colab) is a free, cloud-based Jupyter Notebook environment that requires no setup and provides free access to GPUs (for limited usage).
 This is often the easiest way to get started for workshops, especially if participants have varying local setups.

-1. Open your web browser and go to: https://colab.research.google.com/.
-You will need a Google account to use Colab.
+1. Open a web browser and go to: https://colab.research.google.com/.
+A Google account is needed to use Colab.
-2. On the Colab welcome page, you can choose to create a "New notebook" or open existing notebooks from your Google Drive or GitHub.
+2. On the Colab welcome page, choose to create a "New notebook" or open existing notebooks from Google Drive or GitHub.
 3. Colab comes with Python and many common data science and machine learning libraries (including NumPy, Pandas, Matplotlib, Scikit-learn, TensorFlow, and Keras) pre-installed.
-You usually don't need to install them explicitly.
+Many don't need to be installed explicitly.
-4. In a Colab notebook cell, you can run commands like:
+4. In a Colab notebook cell, run commands like:

 ```
     import tensorflow as tf